thood21/SeniorProject/README.md

 * Semester: Spring 2020

 ### Goals of Project
 This project sets out with the goal to develop scripts using Python and TensorFlow on a portable Coral Dev Board.
-Specifically, these scripts will be used for real-time human pose and emotion recognition.
-The Coral Dev Board will be using an attached camera to stream in video data and use real-time analytics to estimate and gauge poses and emotion.
+Specifically, these scripts will be used for real-time human pose and face recognition.
+The Coral Dev Board will be using an attached camera to stream in video data and use real-time analytics to estimate and gauge poses and faces.
 Because this device is both sensing/collecting and analyzing data it is considered an edge analytics device.

 ### Summaries & Critiques
 Going through this project, I refered to several sources for additional help.
 These sources were all digital, most of them blogs, recounting similar experiments using a Coral Dev Board.
 Below I outline these sources and offer some criticism; ideally the guide I have created below will serve as a more well-rounded and hollistic source of information for future researchers and users.